 The brace is a dental device used to fix or adjust the position of teeth.
 Braces are used mainly for fixing tooth gaps, protruding teeth, and crooked teeth.
 Braces are the most used method to straighten teeth and are worn on teeth for a fixed period.

-Braces, in particular, are devices that are used to move teeth, with both brackets and wires being used to guide teeth into ideal positions.
-Brackets are attached to each tooth.
-These brackets are connected and controlled by a series of wires.
-The wires are connected to the brackets, and held in place by elastics, which are small pieces of rubber that are bonded to the wires.
-The elastics stretch and contract, pulling and pushing on the wires and brackets to help move the teeth into desired positions.
+These devices work by moving teeth gradually, using a combination of brackets and wires to guide them into their ideal positions.
+Brackets are attached to each tooth, and these are connected and controlled by a series of wires.
+The wires are held in place by elastics—small pieces of rubber that stretch and contract, pulling and pushing on the wires and brackets to move the teeth into desired positions.
+Experienced clinics like Level Orthodontics and similar others, ensure these treatments are customized for each patient, providing effective and precise results.

 Braces are a common treatment for misaligned teeth, but they have come a long way as painful metal brackets and wires since their early days.
 They now incorporate materials like ceramic brackets and wires that wear like metal braces but are less noticeable.
 So, why are braces still necessary?